Aggrupation of Parties for Prosperity: 2016 local elections

 Rolando Yebes, Zamboanga del Norte's former Provincial Governor was fielded to run and reclaim his gubernatorial post with former 2nd District Board Member Ricky Mejorada running for the vice-gubernatorial post.
 Both Yebes and Mejorada were defeated by incumbent Governor Berto Uy and Vice Governor Senen Angeles.

 2019 local elections

 In 2018, the party created an alliance with Hugpong ng Pagbabago of Sara Duterte.

 Bullet Jalosjos, Zamboanga del Norte's 1st District representative (who is allied with the Nacionalista Party) was fielded for the gubernatorial post with Peter Dominic "Britz" Adaza Hamoy running for the vice-gubernatorial post.
 Both Jalosjos and Adaza Hamoy were defeated by incumbent Governor Berto Uy and Vice Governor Senen Angeles.

 2022 local elections

 Rosalina Jalosjos, Dapitan's mayor who is a party member and allied with the Nacionalista Party, was fielded for the gubernatorial post with former governor Rolando "Lando" Yebes running for the vice-gubernatorial post.
 Jalosjos won in the gubernatorial race against former Dipolog City mayor Evelyn Uy, but Yebes was defeated in the vice gubernatorial race.

+2025 local elections

+The APP allied with Partido Federal ng Pilipinas while maintaining their alliance with the Nacionalista Party.
+Incumbent Dapitan City mayor Bullet Jalosjos ran for the gubernatorial post with Zamboanga del Norte provincial administrator Wilberth "Jojo" Magallanes as their running mate.
+Still, both were defeated by incumbent Dipolog City mayor Darel Dexter Uy and reelectionist Vice Governor Julius Napigquit.
+All three of their congressional candidates—Piñan town mayor Cely Jalosjos-Carreon, Jalosjos-ally Aurelio "Tata" Monteclaro, and former 3rd district congressman Cesar Jalosjos—were defeated by incumbent 1st district representative Pinpin Uy, political neophyte Irene "Ate Ai" Labadlabad, and incumbent 3rd district representative Ian Amatong respectively.
+Incumbent Zamboanga del Norte Governor Rosalina Jalosjos and all but one of her candidates failed to win the local elections in Dipolog, while incumbent Dawo, Dapitan City punong barangay and ex-officio Board Member Sushmita "Maita" Jalosjos and her slate failed to keep their hold in Dapitan.